Find out where to stay in Edinburgh: here is a succinct summary of the best areas to stay in Edinburgh, the capital of Scotland!

 Photo credit: Flickr – Hamish Irvine

-If Leith’s district has now been totally absorbed by the city, in the 18th century it was completely separate from Edinburgh.
+If Leith’s district has now been totally absorbed by the city, it was once completely separate from Edinburgh until the early 20th-century.
 Fashionable industrial buildings are becoming more and more attractive.
-Leith is where you can see the Britannia or shop at Ocean Terminal.
-You will certainly appreciate its cafes, restaurants at the mouth of the Water of Leith.
+Leith is where you can see the Royal Yacht Britannia or shop at Ocean Terminal.
+You will certainly appreciate the array of cafes and restaurants at the mouth of the Water of Leith.

 Main photo credit : Flickr – Andy Smith